TH-O-R/TH-O-R/README.md

 I build, break, and rebuild things until I understand them.
 Currently diving deep into computer engineering, system internals, and low-level C code.
-I like projects that make me *think* — But!
+I like projects that make me *think*.
+But!
 I also care about *how* things look.

 ---